 Conditions for using this special access route (SAR)

-In an emergency or when all available medical therapies fail, doctors or dentists may request for dealers to import unregistered medical devices for their patients.
+In an emergency or when all available medical therapies fail, a doctor or dentist may request for dealers to import unregistered medical devices for his patient.
 Approval from HSA is needed for such scenarios.

-The Head of Department or equivalent representing the licensed PHMC needs to provide clinical justification that the unregistered medical devices are required to meet special clinical needs arising in the course of his practice, which includes the following:
+The qualified practitioner needs to provide clinical justification that the unregistered medical devices are required to meet special clinical needs arising in the course of his practice, which includes the following:

 This includes: